Talbia/GithubBasics/Curl_Command.md

 - `$ curl '--data or -d' "name=World&body=Hello World" https://address..` is used for the **POST request**.
 This is how an user can pass in post data and follow that by the URL that the user's requesting.

-- `$ curl '-verbose' http://address` This verbose flag used to see what the User is requesting for (i.e. get/post/put)
+- `$ curl '-verbose' http://address` This verbose flag used to see what the User is requesting for (i.e. get/post/put). **Here, -v can be used instead of veerbose, -v is the short form of verbose**

 - $ curl '-X' is used for **PUT and DELETE** requests.